Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

+We emphasize the peculiarity of region $II$.
+Note that the phases $\chi_{\{r_{k}\}}^{(d)}$ corresponding to individual readout sequences are defined modulo $2\pi$, cf.~Eq.~(\ref{eq:chi_definition}).
+Therefore, the behavior of regions $I$ and $III$ can be anticipated and observed for individual readout sequences \citep{LongPaperFoot}.
+However, no individual readout sequence allows for $\chi_{\{r_{k}\}}^{(d)}(\pi)-\chi_{\{r_{k}\}}^{(d)}(0)=\pm\pi$.
+Thus, the behavior of region $II$ is a highly non-trivial consequence of averaging over multiple readout sequences in Eq.~(\ref{eq:av_phase_def}).
+This is reminiscent of the relation between the fields of dissipative topological matter \citep{Kraus2008,Weimer2010,Diehl2011,Henriet2017,Roy2020a} and measurement-induced entanglement transitions \citep{Li2018a,Chan2019,Skinner2019a,Li2019a,Gullans2019,Cao2019a,Szyniszewski2019,Szyniszewski2020,Tang2020c,Choi2020c,Ippoliti2020,Li2020o,Buchhold2021}.
+In the latter, looking at a refined observable that essentially depends on a non-trivial readout-averaging, gives rise to a number of new effects \citep{Bao2021a}.
+Furthermore, region $II$ is only present when $A\neq0$, showing that this behavior crucially depends on the measurement exhibiting chirality.

 \emph{Summary}.---We have presented here a protocol comprising a set of generalized measurements, which steers a spin-1/2 system along a closed trajectory on the Bloch sphere.
 Fluctuations in the readout sequences are responsible for dephasing, which is not symmetric under changing of path directionality, $d\rightarrow-d$.
 Rather it comprises two components: symmetric and antisymmetric.
+The latter is a manifestation of the measurement's intrinsic chirality, a feature which, to the best of our knowledge, has not been previously emphasized.

-Such measurement-induced dynamics bears similitude to adiabatic Hamiltonian dynamics of open quantum systems, where symmetric (dynamical) and antisymmetric (geometrical) dephasing components have been predicted and observed \citep{Whitney2003,Whitney2005,Whitney2006,Berger2015}.
+The measurement-induced dynamics bears similitude to adiabatic Hamiltonian dynamics of open quantum systems, where symmetric (dynamical) and antisymmetric (geometrical) dephasing components have been predicted and observed \citep{Whitney2003,Whitney2005,Whitney2006,Berger2015}.
 Indeed, the detector can be thought of as an external environment, while initializing the detector before each measurement amounts to Markovianity, often implied when describing open systems.
 At the same time, we find a number of important differences between these two paradigms of dephasing.
-While for adiabatic Hamiltonian dynamics the identification of the symmetric/antisymmetric components with dynamical/geometrical dephasing is clear-cut, this is not the case with measurement-induced dynamics.
+For adiabatic Hamiltonian dynamics the identification of the symmetric and antisymmetric components with dynamical and geometrical dephasing respectively is clear-cut.
+This is not the case with measurement-induced dynamics.
 Furthermore, while in adiabatic Hamiltonian dynamics the antisymmetric component is always \emph{much} smaller than the symmetric one, this does not apply for measurement-induced dephasing (nevertheless, the symmetric term always exceeds the antisymmetric term, which guarantees that for either directionality $d$ the overall effect is suppression of coherent terms).